AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 - You can remove a halo colour by pressing \[Remove Halo\] at step 4.

+- You can also set legends on markers using the \[Set Legend\] button.

 ### Snap options

 Using the context menu option \{Snap Options\} you can configure whether new triggers will